Peaks Island: History

-George M. Cohan tried his productions out at the island's Gem Theater before taking them to Broadway.
+In the 20th century, George M. Cohan staged productions at the island's Gem Theater before debuting them on Broadway in New York City.
 Jean Stapleton's first professional appearance was in a 1941 production at Greenwood Garden Playhouse.
 Martin Landau made his professional stage debut in a 1951 production of "Detective Story" at Greenwood Garden, where for several seasons he was a resident cast member.

 The Gem Theater was destroyed by fire on September 7, 1934.
 In a 1936 fire, the Union House Hotel burned down, as did a row of stores on the north side of Island Ave., including Augustus Carlson's Restaurant, Brackett's Grocery, Small's Bakery, John Cox's gift shop, and eight cottages.

 During World War II, the island was home to a large military defense installation, including the largest structure, Battery Steele, which housed two 16-inch (406-mm) guns.
 When Battery Steele's guns were first tested, windows on the opposite side of the island shattered.